mogenius/docs/mogenius/docs/cluster-management/installing-mogenius.md

 - Kubernetes cluster admin permissions

 ## Resource requirements
-The mogenius operator consists of several pods that will be deployed to your Kubernetes cluster.
+The mogenius operator is deployed to your Kubernetes cluster using Helm.
 It will require at least 0.5 vCPU and 128 MB RAM.

 ## Add a cluster in mogenius